microsoft/winget-cli-restsource/README.md

 ## Running locally

-The REST functions can be run locally, but to use winget with them, the functions must be run using HTTPS, this is pre-configured by the `launchSettings.json` file.
+The REST functions can be run locally, but to use winget with them, the functions must be run using HTTPS.
+This is pre-configured by the `launchSettings.json` file.

 1. In the `src\WinGet.RestSource.Functions` directory, run `generate_self_sign_cert.ps1` in PowerShell.
    * This will generate a test pfx and install it into the Root store.